Welcoming Our Students Back: Restoring Safe Schools

 • I can't find an appropriate place to ask this, are masks required while working out or just in common areas and when physical distancing is not possible?

-Dino asked over 3 years ago
+Dino asked about 4 years ago

 The most effective measures to reduce the spread of COVID-19 include separating people by maintaining physical distance and the use of physical barriers.
 However, these measures are not always practical in child care and school settings.
 Therefore, it is most effective to use a layered approach, including physical distancing, physical barriers, masks, hygiene practices, and cleaning, and to develop administrative measures that support individuals to consistently follow personal preventive practices that decrease the number of interactions while increasing the safety of interactions that occur.